gbmhunter/blog/content/programming/languages/c-plus-plus/threading.md

 On entry, the `wait()` method simultaneously unlocks the mutex and waits for the condition.
 On exit, the `wait()` method relocks the mutex.

+{{% warning %}}
 Note the use of the boolean variable called wakeup_.
 This has to be used to protect against _spurious wakeups_.
 This is where the thread that is waiting on a condition variable gets woken up, even though it has not been notified.
-The code checks the boolean, and if still false, goes back to sleep by calling wait() again.
+The code checks the boolean, and if still false, goes back to sleep by calling `wait()` again.
+{{% /warning %}}

 **How To Improve A Condition Variable (a.k.a let's create a semaphore!)**